skittles9823/QuickSwitch/README.md

 You can get support for the module in either the [Telegram group](https://t.me/QuickstepSwitcherSupport) or the [XDA Thread](https://forum.xda-developers.com/apps/magisk/module-quickswitch-universal-quickstep-t3884797/).

 ## Changelog:

+### v4.0.1

+- Revert embed framework-res
+- I forgor to add some KSU stuff from the 3.3.7 test zips

 ### v4.0.0